east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/Jobs.md

 ## Umbraco document types for jobs

 A series of Umbraco document types and templates can be used to build up a jobs site from Umbraco content.
-These have properties to connect one page to another (for example, the search page to the search results page) rather than hard-coding the connections between them.
+These could work with any implementation of `IJobsDataProvider` and have properties to connect one page to another (for example, the search page to the search results page) rather than hard-coding the connections between them.
 This has three advantages:

 * Umbraco users can create their own information architecture for jobs
 * Parallel sites can be created for public jobs and redeployment jobs
 * Features are be turned on or off on each page depending on which connections have been made.
 For example, linking from the search results page to the RSS feed enables a link to the results of the same search as RSS.

 Just one instance of the `Job advert` document type is required to display any job.
 This works because the `JobAdvertContentFinder`, hooked up in `JobAdvertEventHandler`, recognises the URL of this page when it has an id and job title appended.
 For example when `/job-advert` is accessed as `/job-advert/12345/teacher-at-example-school`.
 The id is used to look up and display the job, and the job title is there purely for SEO.

-Most of the templates could work with any implementation of `IJobsDataProvider`, but there is also a `Jobs component` template which is designed specifically to host code provided by Lumesse TalentLink.
-This is used for features we cannot replicate in Examine such as logging in to view job applications.

 ## Reporting problems with missing data